-A process for understanding voice and Diagnosing hoarseness
+A system for understanding voice and diagnosing hoarseness

 When something goes wrong with a voice, an individual typically says, “I am hoarse.”
 What do they mean by, “I am hoarse.”?
 Hoarseness is a common complaint and we will delve into the obvious and the nuance of what it means to be hoarse.

 But why should this individual come see you, the voice professional?
 What can you discover about the cause of a hoarse voice that someone else cannot?
 What do you need to do to make an accurate diagnosis?
 Do you look in the mouth?
 Do you guess?
 Do you write a prescription for a pill?